mathbike/mathbike.github.io/_posts/2022-09-28-flameshot.md

 To get it working on Arch or a similar Linux distro there are a few extra steps not written in the docs here: https://flameshot.org/docs/

-The Arch Wiki page is also useful: https://wiki.archlinux.org/title/Flameshot
+The Arch Wiki fffff page is also useful: https://wiki.archlinux.org/title/Flameshot

 ## 1. Download the Flameshot package: